tuist/tuist/docs/docs/guides/share/previews.md

 >
 > Additionally, you need to have Xcode locally installed.

-## Pull request comments
+## Pull/merge request comments

-> [!IMPORTANT] REQUIREMENTS
+> [!IMPORTANT] INTEGRATION WITH GIT PLATFORM REQUIRED
-> To get automatic pull request comments, integrate with your [Git host](../develop/automate/connect-tools) first.
+> To get automatic pull/merge request comments, integrate your [remote project](/server/introduction/accounts-and-projects#projects) with a [Git platform](/server/introduction/integrations#git-platforms).

 Testing new functionality should be a part of any code review.
 But having to build an app locally adds unnecessary friction, often leading to developers skipping testing functionality on their device at all.

-But what if each pull request contained a link to the build that would automatically run the app on a device you selected in the Tuist macOS app?
+But *what if each pull request contained a link to the build that would automatically run the app on a device you selected in the Tuist macOS app?*

-Once your Tuist project is connected with your Git host such as GitHub, add a `tuist share MyApp` to your CI workflow.
+Once your Tuist project is connected with your Git platform such as [GitHub](https://github.com), add a [`tuist share MyApp`](/cli/share) to your CI workflow.
 Tuist will then post a Preview link directly in your pull requests:
 ![GitHub app comment with a Tuist Preview link](./images/github-app-with-preview.png)